 About the Chimers

-The Chimers, under the direction of Sarah Giunta, MT-BC, offers a safe and enriching environment for creating music together through the use of hand bells, boomwhackers, and other melodic instruments.
+The Chimers, offers a safe and enriching environment for creating music together through the use of hand bells, boomwhackers, and other melodic instruments.
 Hand in hand with the values of It Is Music Time LLC, Sarah strives to provide the most individualized instruction to each member of the group to allow for success, growth and wellness within the group setting.
 Looking past barriers and labels, we create music that can be enjoyed by all.

 This Chimers group offers a safe and enriching environment for creating music together through the use of hand bells, boomwhackers, and other melodic instruments.
 Hand in hand with the beliefs of It Is Music Time LLC, we strive to provide the most individualized instruction to each member of the group to allow for success, growth, and wellness within the group setting.
 Looking past barriers and labels, we create music that can be enjoyed by all.